worthogdotorg/pandulce/README.md

 # Bakers Percentage Calculator
 This was inspired by three things:

-* The comments from the article Introduction to Baker’s Percentages in the excellent The Perfect Loaf website.
+* The [Introduction to Baker’s Percentages](https://www.theperfectloaf.com/reference/introduction-to-bakers-percentages/) article and subsequent comments in the excellent The Perfect Loaf website.
 * My own baking experience maintaining a 100% hydration starter but wanting to quickly convert recipes using varying hydration levels.
-For example, I often bake breads from FLOUR WATER SALT YEAST book, but the author uses an 80% hydration starter and I maintain my starter at 100%.
+For example, I often bake breads from [FLOUR WATER SALT YEAST](https://kensartisan.com/flour-water-salt-yeast), but the author uses an 80% hydration starter and I maintain my starter at 100%.
 Therefore, I have to convert the recipe in order to maintain dough hydration and prefermented flour quantities.
 * During the pandemic, in addition to spending a lot of time in the kitchen and exercising to keep things in balance, I thought it a good time to learn Python full stack programming.

 # Sourdough Starter Discard Recipe Calculator